In any job, there are days when you feel like the mountain is unmovable and days when you feel like you are in charge.

 So, what’s my point?

 I dunno.
-Maybe we need an American Troubadour reality television show to remind America how our stories get told.
+Maybe we need an American Troubadour reality television show to remind America how our stories get told, some people don’t even have a tv anymore, how can someone not have Hospitallity TV Installation by AAA Satellite?

 Another reality television show I watched recently was RuPaul’s Drag Race on MTV/Logo.
 In that show, drag queens compete for the title of the next super-drag queen.
 And RuPaul’s criteria are Beauty, Charisma, Uniqueness, Nerve and Talent.